THE BALI PACKING LIST: WHAT TO PACK AND WHY

 1. HYDRO FLASK

-Since living in Hawaii, my Hydroflask comes with me everywhere.
+Since traveling in Indonesia, my Hydroflask comes with me everywhere.
 It keeps your water icy cold and you’ll appreciate it more than ever after a day in the sweltering tropical heat.
 When you are wondering what to pack for Bali this should be at the top of your list for two reasons.
 Not only does the Hydroflask keep you cool, you’re also doing your part by reducing single-use plastics in Bali.
 Insulated and built to last, this is the bottle for all your adventures.

 Bali Packing List Item: Hydroflask Water Bottle